intermine/bluegenes/docs/tools/tool-api.md

 ##### Currently supported in BlueGenes:
 * id: a single database id
-* list: a single list name
+* ids: multiple database ids

 ##### Planned for the future:

-* ids: multiple database ids
-* lists: multiple list names
 * records: a raw result from POSTing to /query/results with format "jsonobjects"
 * rows: a raw result from POSTing to /query/results with format "json"